IRJIT: A Simple, Online, Information Retrieval Approach for Just-In-Time Software Defect Prediction: Discussion

 \subsection{Implications}

-\textit{Researchers should focus on designing simple, online, and explainable approaches for JIT defect prediction.} IRJIT is one such approach that developers can use for identifying risky commits and ranking source code lines by bugginess.
-Our results show that IRJIT is similar to state-of-the-art approach JITLine in terms of AUC, and, both approaches can be applied to any project but there are some obvious trade-offs.

-IRJIT is \textit{simple} compared to state-of-the-art approach JITLine because it only uses source code changes along with basic IR methods.
-These changes are available in the project's source code repository so IRJIT can be easily deployed with limited expertise and effort.
-Our work demonstrates that IR-based methods are competitive out of the box, suggesting that further tuning and using them in combination with other project-specific features (e.g., metrics) are likely to bridge the gap while requiring significantly less training and allowing the use of explainable models.
+\textit{Researchers should focus on designing simple approaches for JIT-SDP.} Our findings reveal that in terms of performance, IRJIT closely rivals a state-of-the-art machine learning approach.
+However, what sets IRJIT apart is its inherent simplicity compared to JITLine.
+IRJIT relies solely on source code changes which are readily available in the project's source code repository.
+It uses basic IR techniques that can be replicated with ease, even by individuals with limited expertise, thereby enhancing the accessibility of IRJIT.
+Our study demonstrates that IR-based methods are competitive out of the box, suggesting that further tuning and using them in combination with other project-specific features (e.g., metrics) can bridge the performance gaps.